YOLO-LLTS: Real-Time Low-Light Traffic Sign Detection via Prior-Guided Enhancement and Multibranch Feature Interaction: Introduction

 In summary, the main contributions of our proposed method are as follows: \begin{itemize} \item [1)] \textbf{Chinese Nighttime Traffic Sign Sample Set:} To address the lack of traffic sign datasets under low-light conditions, we constructed a novel dataset named CNTSSS.
 This dataset was collected across 17 cities in China, containing images captured under various nighttime lighting conditions ranging from dusk to deep night.
 It covers diverse scenarios, including urban, highway, and rural environments, as well as clear and rainy weather conditions.

-\item [2)] \textbf{High-Resolution Feature Map for Small Object Detection (HRFM-TOD):} To address the challenge of indistinct features for small objects in low-light conditions, we propose the HRFM-TOD module, which utilizes high-resolution feature maps for detection.
+\item [2)] \textbf{High-Resolution Feature Map for Small Object Detection (HRFM-SOD):} To address the challenge of indistinct features for small objects in low-light conditions, we propose the HRFM-SOD module, which utilizes high-resolution feature maps for detection.
 This module effectively alleviates the feature dilution problem encountered in traditional PANet frameworks when detecting small targets, thus improving both detection accuracy and inference speed.

-\item [3)] \textbf{Multi-branch Feature Interaction Attention Module (MFIA):} To enhance the model's capability of capturing information from multiple receptive fields, we introduce the MFIA module.
+\item [3)] \textbf{Multibranch Feature Interaction Attention Module (MFIA):} To enhance the model's capability of capturing information from multiple receptive fields, we introduce the MFIA module.
 This module facilitates deep interaction and fusion of multi-scale features across both channel and spatial dimensions.
 Unlike previous methods that focus solely on single-scale attention mechanisms, MFIA effectively integrates multi-scale, semantically diverse features.

-\item [4)] \textbf{Prior-Guided Enhancement Module (PGFE):} To overcome common image quality issues such as noise, reduced contrast, and blurriness inherent in low-light environments, we propose the PGFE module.
+\item [4)] \textbf{Prior-Guided Feature Enhancement Module (PGFE):} To overcome common image quality issues such as noise, reduced contrast, and blurriness inherent in low-light environments, we propose the PGFE module.
 This module utilizes prior knowledge to enhance images and supplement image details, significantly boosting detection performance under challenging low-light conditions. \end{itemize}

+The remaining parts of this article are organized as follows.
+Section \ref{sec:related_work} reviews the related works on low-light image enhancement methods, target detection methods in complex scenarios, and small target detection methods.
+Section \ref{sec:methods} describes the details of the CNTSSS dataset we constructed and the low-light traffic sign detection algorithm YOLO-LLTS.
+Section \ref{sec:experiments} presents the experimental analysis and results.
+Finally, Section \ref{sec:conclusion} concludes the paper and discusses future work.